Variable-Displacement Motor (TL)

 Details

-The threshold displacement value for the transition between pump and hydraulic motor operation.
-The transition region is defined around 0 cm3/s between the positive and negative values of the displacement threshold.
-Within this region, the calculated leakage flow rate and friction torque are adjusted according to the transition term , to ensure a smooth transition from one mode to the other.
+The threshold value of the working volume for switching between the operating modes of the pump and the hydraulic motor.
+The transition area is defined around 0 cm3/s between the positive and negative values of the threshold working volume.
+Within this area, the calculated leakage rate and friction moment are adjusted according to the transition term to ensure a smooth transition from one mode to another.

 |